antoniaelek/RainmeterSkins/GoodreadsQuotes/Readme.md

 ## Installation

-Download skin and run the installer.
+Download skin from the above link and run the installer.

 Edit settings in `Settings.inc` file:

 - Set `UserId` variable to your Goodreads user id and `UserName` to your Goodreads username.
 You can obtain these from the link to your Goodreads profile, which is formed as `goodreads.com/user/show/userid-username`.
-- If your python installation is not added to PATH environment variable, set `Python3Executable` variable to point to the location of python executable on your system.
+- If your Python installation is not added to `PATH` environment variable, set `Python3Executable` variable to point to the location of python executable on your system.

+Install Python package requirements by positioning into `@Resources/Python/` folder and executing `pip install -r requirements.txt`

-- Refresh the skin.
+Refresh the skin.

-- Enjoy!
+Enjoy!